 WHO IS A JEW?

 The Jewish people is a religio-nation, meaning that it is a people that consists of two coexistent and intertwined components: Ethnicity and Religion.
 Consequently, the Jewish people constitutes both an ethnic nation and a faith community.
-However, the former component of Jewish peoplehood is involuntary and immutable, while the latter component thereof is voluntary and mutable.
+However, for full Jews (i.e., those descended from both a Jewish mother and a Jewish father), the former component of Jewish peoplehood is involuntary and immutable, while the latter component thereof is voluntary and mutable.

 It is a unique collective, in that it is the only religio-nation born in Antiquity that, despite being dispersed throughout much of the World for the greater part of its history, continues to exist Today.

 The Jewish people is comprised of:

 (b) the Hebrew tribe of Benjamin -- the descendants of the Hebrew tribe of Benjamin being the product of collective intermarriage between the surviving male members of the Hebrew tribe of Benjamin and some female members of the Hebrew tribes of Manasseh (from the City of Jabesh-Gilead) and Ephraim (from the City of Shiloh) (see Judges 21:1-23), and

 (2) those Gentiles who have converted to Judaism and their Jewish progeny.

-Although not an ethnic Jew, a Gentile nonetheless becomes part of the Jewish people by joining the latter’s faith community (i.e., acceptance of the God of Israel and the Truth of His Torah) and by simultaneously self-identifying as a Jew.
+Although not an ethnic Jew, a Gentile nonetheless becomes part of the Jewish people by self-identifying as a Jew and by simultaneously joining the latter’s faith community (i.e., acceptance of the God of Israel as the one and only Deity in the Universe and the Truth of His Torah).
 This two-component formula for becoming part of the Jewish people was first uttered by Ruth, the Moabite ancestress of biblical Israel’s King David (and of the future Messiah):

 “And [widowed] Ruth said [to her widowed mother-in-law Naomi], ‘Do not urge me to leave you, to turn back from following after you; for, where you go, I will go; and where you lodge, I will lodge; your people are my people, and your God is my God.’”
 (Ruth 1:16)